GreyGuoweiChen/VirBot/README.md

-# VirBot: a protein-based RNA virus detector for metagenomic data
+# VirBot: an RNA viral contig detector for metagenomic data
-VirBot is an RNA virus detection tool, which allows accurate and sensitive identificaton for RNA viral contigs.
-Currently we are still optimizating the codes.
-But this version is ready to test/use and we welcome any suggestions.
+Without relying on cultivation, metagenomic sequencing greatly accelerated the novel RNA virus detection.
+However, it is not trivial to accurately identify RNA viral contigs from a mixture of species.
+The low content of RNA viruses in metagenomic data requires a highly specific detector, while new RNA viruses can exhibit high genetic diversity, posing a challenge for alignment-based tools.
+Here, we develop VirBot, an easy-to-use yet effective RNA virus detection tool from metagenomic data.
+It takes assembled contigs as input and detect ones from RNA viruses.
+VirBot is deisgned based on a comprehensive RNA viral protein family database.
+Besides the hallmar gene in RNA virus, RdRps, we also leverage other essential proteins, including capsid proteins, envelop proteins, viral auxiliary protein, etc. Integrating the adaptative bit score cutoff, VirBot shows its higher specificity in metagenomic dataset and sensitivity in novel RNA virus dataset.
+VirBot supports identifying contigs as short as 500bp.

 ## Dependency:
 * Prodigal